750,000 people volunteered to help Britain’s NHS. Now they’re being deployed.

 “I don’t think NHS will mind me saying this: It’s not known for the quality of its food.
 And there are only so many grilled cheese sandwiches you can eat,” Lewis said.

-John Vincent, Leon chief executive, said the teams were working flat out.
-Everyone’s contribution is seen as vital, he said.
-“I think it is waking people up. . . .
+John Vincent, Leon’s chief executive, said the teams were working flat out.
+Everyone’s contribution is seen as vital, he said: “I think it is waking people up. . . .
 We are learning about reconnecting with each other.”

 Tom George, 50, retired deputy commissioner for the London Fire Brigade, signed up to be an NHS volunteer and has had his app set to “on duty” for over a week, waiting for the siren to ring.
 In the meantime, he’s helping out his neighbors and his mother.